MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

 After Universal Inventory is [installed](installation.md), follow these steps to create an inventory of the infrastructure:

+> [!TIP]
+> If you prefer a video guided training for learning how to create the standard inventory document (CIDC) using UI, you can also watch the [IAM 2018 Session 3: Creating a CIDC Using Universal Inventory](https://aka.ms/IAMSession3).

 ## Create a Project

 Use the **IAM-UI** shortcut on the desktop to open the Universal Inventory client application. *No projects yet* will be displayed the first time the application is launched.